9 Things Insurance Companies Don’t Want Car Accident Victims to Know

 2. You Can Contact Your Personal Injury Attorney First

-Immediately following an accident, your first instinct may be to contact your insurance company.
+Immediately following an accident, car accident victims first instinct may be to contact their insurance company.
 Alternatively, the other parties involved may try to get you to provide a statement to their insurance company.

 In either case, you do not have to talk to any insurance adjusters before contacting your attorney.
 By calling your lawyer first, you can receive professional advice on how to handle talks with adjusters and avoid making any missteps that may damage your case.

 3. They Plan to Low-Ball Your Settlement Offer

 If your insurance company provides a settlement offer early on in the claims process, there’s a very good chance that this offer is much lower than you are truly owed.
 Low-ball offers are common practice for insurance companies as this is how they maximize their earnings.

 Often, insurance companies will offer an early lowball settlement in the hopes that you will accept the offer in desperation.
 However, by hiring a car accident attorney to negotiate on your behalf, you can get the settlement that you deserve.

 4. Your Insurance Company Doesn’t Work For You